How to Withdraw Your Child From School Mid-Year in the NWT

 Mid-year advantages: Your child leaves the problematic environment immediately.
 You don't spend months watching them struggle while waiting for a "better" time.
 You gain partial-year homeschooling experience before the next full school year, which makes your September re-registration smoother.

-Mid-year disadvantages: You may forfeit current-year funding if September 30 has passed.
+Mid-year disadvantages: You may forfeit current-year funding if the applicable local deadline has passed.
 The registration timeline is compressed.
 The school may generate more friction than they would for a September departure.
 Your first portfolio review may come quickly.

 For most families, the advantages outweigh the disadvantages — especially when the withdrawal is triggered by bullying, special needs frustration, or a crisis of school quality.
 The funding loss is real but recoverable the following year.
 The time your child spends in an environment that isn't working is not recoverable.